-The Holiday Inn (for those who have chosen overnight accommodation) is a short 10 minute walk from campus .
+The Holiday Inn (for those who have chosen overnight accommodation) is a short 10 minute walk from campus or there is a bus stop nearby with bus routes that go to campus (see accommodation below for more information.

 You can find the Lecture Theatre Block Building on the campus map (number 17).